rdrachenberg/todo-frontend/README.md

-# ToDo Frontend Application
+# Todo Frontend Application

-**ToDo Frontend Application**, a user-friendly interface built with **Next.js** for managing tasks.
+A user-friendly interface built with **Next.js** for managing tasks.
 This frontend communicates with an existing **Express.js** backend server through RESTful API calls.

 ## Features
 - Built with **Next.js** for performance and modern web development practices.